FelipeAlfaya/FelipeAlfaya/README.md

 ### Hi there👋
-#### My name is Felipe Alfaya
+#### ~My name is Felipe Alfaya, I was born and raised in Salvador, Bahia, Brazil;
-#### I'm 18 years old, and a mainly web developer in typescript
+#### ~I'm 18 years old, and a mainly web developer in typescript and javascript;
-#### I started to code when I was still 17 years old, in my technical course at SENAI Cimatec, but before I was introduced to programming with minecraft plugins using java (not my better language nowadays lmao)
+#### ~I started to code when I was still 17 years old, in my technical course at SENAI Cimatec, but before I was introduced to programming with minecraft plugins using java (not my better language nowadays lmao)
-#### I hope u like my profile!
+#### ~I hope u like my profile!

 <!--
 **FelipeAlfaya/FelipeAlfaya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.